 12. Terracotta accent wall

 Have you considered the rustic charm of an earthy terracotta wall to bring a sense of the outdoors inside?
 This warm, reddish-brown hue is deeply rooted in Indian village life and pottery, offering a grounded and cozy feel to the bedroom.
-A terracotta accent wall provides a stunning backdrop for green indoor plants and light-colored wooden can use textured paint or actual clay tiles to achieve this look, adding a tactile quality to the is a wonderful way to create a sanctuary that feels connected to the earth, promoting a sense of calm and stability for rest.
+A terracotta accent wall provides a stunning backdrop for green indoor plants and light-colored wooden furniture.
+You can use textured paint or actual clay tiles to achieve this look, adding a tactile quality to the space.
+It is a wonderful way to create a sanctuary that feels connected to the earth, promoting a sense of calm and stability for rest.

 13. Four poster bed